 Developing or polluting these areas could destroy these habitats.
 The Center for Biological Diversity says the proposed rules could accelerate the extinction of more than 75 different species, including the steelhead trout and the California tiger salamander.

-"This sickening gift to polluters will result in more dangerous toxic pollution dumped into waterways across a vast stretch of America," said Brett Hartl, government affairs director at the center.
+"This sickening gift to polluters will result in more dangerous toxic pollution dumped into waterways across a vast stretch of America," said Brett Hartl, government affairs director at the center, in 2019.
 "The Trump administration’s radical proposal would destroy millions of acres of wetlands, pushing imperiled species like steelhead trout closer to extinction."

 Polluting these ephemeral bodies of water and wetlands could also have impacts on drinking water.
-The Los Angeles Times reports that, per another Obama-era EPA study, 1 in 3 Americans get at least some of their drinking water from ephemeral streams.
-Additionally, despite the proposed rules no longer acknowledging subsurface connections between wetlands and seasonal bodies of water to navigable waters, the pollution could still leak into those permanent bodies of water, affecting those habitats as well.
+The Los Angeles Times reports that, per another Obama-era EPA study, one in three Americans get at least some of their drinking water from ephemeral streams.
+Additionally, despite the proposed rules no longer acknowledging subsurface connections from wetlands and seasonal bodies of water to navigable waters, the pollution could still leak into those permanent bodies of water, affecting those habitats as well.

 Vernal pools support wildlife and the environment all over the country, including these pools in Triangle, New York.
 (Photo: Andy Arthur [CC BY 2.0]/Flickr)